 Treatment for childhood leukaemia

-The main treatment given to children with leukaemia is chemotherapy (a combination of drugs), usually as tablets or injections.
+The main treatment given to children with leukaemia is chemotherapy (a combination of medicines), usually as tablets or injections.
 Radiotherapy may also be used to kill cancer cells in the brain, and in some cases, a stem cell or bone marrow transplant may also be necessary.
-Other treatments include& antibiotics to prevent infections, biotherapy to use the body's own immune system to fight cancer cells, targeted therapy, medicine that targets cancer cells but with fewer side effects than chemotherapy, and blood products to restore the normal contents of the blood.
+Other treatments include antibiotics to prevent infections, biotherapy to use the body's own immune system to fight cancer cells, targeted therapy, medicine that targets cancer cells but with fewer side effects than chemotherapy, and blood products to restore the normal contents of the blood.

 Treatments for leukaemia in children, as with adults, can cause a range of short-term side effects, such as nausea and loss of hair.
 Longer term effects, called 'late effects', can also develop any time after treatment, so ongoing check-ups are needed.